-We seek to ensure all our buildings have comfortable furniture, a well-equipped kitchen, modern bathrooms and good quality bath and bed linen.
+All of our buildings have comfortable furniture, a well-equipped kitchen, modern bathrooms and good quality bath and bed linen.
 All beds are made up ready for your arrival with sheets and blankets and several buildings have duvets.
 Most Landmarks have at least one open fire or stove.
-In other respects they are quite different from the mainstream and none has a television, radio or telephone.
-Given their mainly remote locations, we are not able to provide wi-fi.
+They are quite different from the mainstream - none of our buildings have televisions, radios, telephones or Wi-Fi.

 A welcome tray with tea and sugar awaits your arrival and you will find a pint of milk in the fridge.
 We also provide lavatory rolls and a bar of soap per basin but no other toiletries.
 Being self-catering, you will need to bring food and, if there is an open fire, you may need to bring kindling, logs and fire-lighters.
 Here are other things you might consider.